nguyenductrungtlu36/devops-mock-project/README.md

 -----
 ## Configure Jenkins and Gitea
 ### Configure Gitea
-* I create a repository and connect to the local repository by changing their path:
+* I create a repository and connect to the local repository by changing their path.
 * I read the file containing the URL with the command:

     ```
     cat .git/config/
     ```

-* And replace the URL with the path on Gitea
+* And replace the URL with the path on Gitea.

 ![This is an alt text.](/Images/url_gitea.png "This is a sample image.")

 ### Configure Jenkins
-* To connect Jenkins with Gitea and DockerHub we need to create credentials
+* To connect Jenkins with Gitea and DockerHub we need to create credentials.

 ![This is an alt text.](/Images/credentials.png "This is a sample image.")

-* After having the credential, we go to the `Jenkinsfile` file at the path `/application/` to change DockerHub credential accordingly so they can connect to each other.
+* After having the credential, we go to the `Jenkinsfile` file at the path `mock-project/application/` to change DockerHub credential accordingly so they can connect to each other.

-* Connect Jenkins and Gitea using webhook to deploy CICD
+* Connect Jenkins and Gitea using webhook to deploy CICD.

 ![This is an alt text.](/Images/webhook.png "This is a sample image.")

 On the Jenkins server, we create `Scan Multibranch Pipeline Triggers` to get the token.